vic-ma/howtodismantle.github.io/_posts/2025-05-12-Print-Charming-How-ZPL-Turns-Your-Bixolon-XD5-40-into-a-Label-Wizard.md

 ![image](/assets/2025-05-12/050.png)

-## result
+## Result

-In the video we can see, how the actual lable is printed on Bixolon XD5-40.
+This video shows our application printing a label on a Bixolon XD5-40:

 {% include youtube.html id="XDnLkoAyqEw" %}